EBensalt/PingPongBattle/README.md

 ## Installation

-the project require an .env file in the root directory there is an empty env sample you can use.
+the project requires a .env file in the root directory there is an empty env sample you can use.

 1 - build the app with docker-compose
 ```bash